Skip to Main Content Skip to Footer Content

 2. Install New Door Sweeps

-Installing a door sweep along the bottom of an exterior door can block out cold air.
+Installing a door sweep along the bottom of an exterior door can stop cold air from coming through.

 To ensure a good fit, measure the length of the door when it’s closed and cut the sweep to the size you need.